rmassidda/mcps-notes/chapters/ad-hoc-networks.md

 A multicast group has a sequence number maintained by the leader.

 When a node wishes to join a group or to send data to a group it starts a route request including the known sequence number for the group.
+Only the members of the multicast tree can respond to such request.

 ## Dynamic Manet On Demand Routing (DYMO)
 The DYMO protocol has been proposed in 2011 and tries to simplify AODV and merge the features of both DSR and AODV.